machilusZ/machilusz.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yunan Zhang, an PhD dropout at UIUC advised by Prof. Chengxiang Zhai.
+I'm Yunan Zhang, a PhD dropout at UIUC advised by Prof. Chengxiang Zhai.
 My research interests lie in the general area of NLP and IR, particularly in how to enable machines to understand visual-linguistic data in a human-like way, so that our intelligent systems can conduct memorization, retrieval, reasoning, and interaction for more genearl and efficient task-solving.

 What's New!
 ======